ydavidchen/lgg_multiclass/README.md

 Additional scripts include utils.R (R helpers) and ml_utils.py (Python ML helpers) shared across the project.

-## Software Notes
+## Notes on Software Used

 R 4.3.1 was used for preparing and curating the data from raw data sources as well as exploratory data analyses.

 Python 3.12 was used for machine learning.

+## Other Notes

 The curated datasets containing the computed CGI methylation values and clinical subtypes (CSV output of scripts tagged "_dataprep.R") were deposited in [Kaggle](https://www.kaggle.com/datasets/ydavidchen/lower-grade-glioma-cpg-islands-and-subtypes/).

+The unsupervised and supervised ML analyses are excellent choices for teaching purposes and demos.